ucb-152/lab6/README.md

 The Directed Portion is due **Friday, May 2 at 11:59PM**.
 The Open-Ended portion is due **Friday, May 9 at 11:59PM**, after which the competition will be closed and the prizes awarded.

 Finally, after completing the lab, you will need to fill out a feedback form.
-Failure to fill out the form will result in a penalty to your lab grade.
 The form helps us improve this lab for future versions of the course, so any feedback, positive or negative, is greatly appreciated!

 Graded Items:
 - Code for Directed Portion: `nki_ffnn/kernels.py`
 - Code for Open-Ended Portion: `nki_conv2d/conv2d.py`
-- Submission to the feedback form

 ## Background:
 ### ML Accelerator Hardware